ismajilv/docker-emu/cli_interface/README.md

 cli without sudo privilege, `emu` will ask for `sudo` password.
 So it is preferable, to add your `$USER` to `docker` group.
 Please have a look [here](https://docs.docker.com/engine/install/linux-postinstall/) to add your `$USER` to `docker` group.

-You could get some dependencies missing warning when running emu cli, it's due to `espressif` environment is not activated or wasn't installed properly.
+Please use `python3` to setup emu cli and note that you could get some dependencies missing warning when running emu cli, it's due to `espressif` environment is not activated or wasn't installed properly.

 Install with:
 ```